-Jordan Rae Kelly is a Senior Managing Director in the Cybersecurity practice at FTI Consulting and is based in Washington, D.C.
-Ms. Kelly has more than 12 years of experience managing cyber policy planning and coordinating incident response.
+Jordan Rae Kelly is a Senior Managing Director and the Head of Cybersecurity for the Americas at FTI Consulting.
+Ms. Kelly has more than 12 years of experience coordinating incident response and managing cyber policy planning.

 At FTI Consulting, Ms. Kelly advises clients on a broad range of cybersecurity and data privacy matters involving breaches, insider threats, intellectual property, crisis communications, vendor management, compliance, regulation, risk management, and forensic investigations.